toto04/webeep-sync/README.md

 If you want to help the development of the app by proposing bug-fixes or new features, you can open an [issue](https://github.com/toto04/webeep-sync/issues/new).

-For any other information, I hope the comments I left around are clear enough, otherwise clear enough, otherwise idk write me an email I guess.
+For any other information, I hope the comments I left around are clear enough, otherwise idk write me an email I guess.

-Or if you find the app particularly useful, you can buy me a coffee and give me some change on PayPal (which maybe then who knows I might even get to afford a developer account Apple 🤷♂️)
+Or if you find the app particularly useful, you can buy me a coffee and give me some change on PayPal (which maybe then who knows I might even get to afford an Apple developer account 🤷‍♂️)

 [<img src="https://imgur.com/XurCPDg.png" width=200 />](https://www.paypal.com/donate/?hosted_button_id=JXRZNQKNHYJ2Y)